smlng/pycayennelpp/README.md

 pip3 install pycayennelpp
 ```

-### Usage Example
+### Usage Examples

-The following is a simple example showing how to utilise PyCayenneLPP in your
+The following show how to utilise PyCayenneLPP in your own application
-own application:
+to encode and decode data into and from CayenneLPP.

+## Encoding

 ```Python
 from cayennelpp import LppFrame